hayesgm/timezone-aware/README.md

-# TimezoneAware
+# Timezone Aware

-Timezone aware uses JavaScript to detect a user's timezone.
-After the user's own timezone is detected (i.e. after the first request), `Time.zone` is set automatically in an `around_filter` for each request.
+Timezone aware is a Rails gem to automically localize each request to a user's own timezone.
+A user's timezone is detected via JavaScript, then `Time.zone` is set automatically in an `around_filter` for each request from that user.
 In your views and controllers, you can simply call `Time.zone.now` and know this will be in the user's local time.

 ## Installation